elemerz/html2pdf/fe-designer-dragdrop/feature-request.md

 - Remove DIV-s intercalated between splitted cell and sub-Table
 - Set Default zoom to 1:1 when Opening the App.
 - Allow sub-cells to be resized

+To fix:
+-  Allow cel resize for any nesting level => Ok
+- Text align apply to any level.
+- Apply borders individually
+- Make cell selection easier